-(B) Student Worksheet.
-Pre-Ideas (1 of 2)

-Please answer the following questions as completely as you can.
+(B) Stu ident Worksheet.
+Pre-Ideas (1 of 2) Name: Please e respond to the following questions as accurately and completely as you can.
 1. What do you think would be the hardest part or parts of planning a mission to search for life?
 Explain why you think these will be so difficult.

-2. Define what you think a "good" mission to search for life would be?
-What are the important parts you need for the mission during planning?
+2. Define what you think a "good" mission to search for life would be and what are the important elements of the mission during planning.